Docker Desktop

 System Requirements

-• At least 10 GB of available disk space
+• Storage: 20 GB of available disk space or higher.

 Installation Steps

-1. Download the Docker Desktop installer from the official Docker website.
+1. Download the Installer: Download the Docker Desktop installer from the official Docker website.

-2. Run the installer and follow the prompts to install Docker Desktop.
+2. Run the Installer: Run the installer and follow the prompts to complete the installation.

 Technical Specifications